MrNavaStar/GDMP/README.md

+<img src="https://github.com/MrNavaStar/GDMP/blob/master/gdmp.png?raw=true" width="100%">

 # GDMP

-<img src="https://github.com/MrNavaStar/GDMP/blob/master/gdmp.png?raw=true" width="100%">

-GDMP (Get Down Mr President) is an easy to use signal/io filtering application for unix!
+Get Down Mr President is an easy to use signal/io filtering application for unix!
 It can be run in conjuction with any other command.

 # Usage